Currie32/How-Bilingual-Is-Canada/README.md

 -I centred the legend.
 -Another reason why I added the tips below the map and graph.

-3. Dad, I showed the data vis to him:
+3.Dad, I showed the data vis to him:
 -Squinted heavily at times.
 -“It would be easier to read those numbers (from the map’s pop-ups) if they had commas.”